 There is an enormous job of teacher education that needs to be done before the New Model can be implemented in schools.
 Teachers need to become familiar with the use of CmapTools software and the various tools it contains.
 They also need to learn about the theory underlying concept mapping, including the ideas in this paper.
 Teacher education programs should model the kind of learning we are recommending, and we might use as "expert skeleton" concept maps some of the concept maps available from Novak's (1998) book accessible at the "IHMC Internal" CmapTools Place, under the folder "Joe Novak's/JNsLCUBook".
-Teachers should work collaboratively to build on some of the simpler concept maps.
+Teachers should work collaboratively to build on some of the simpler concept maps dealing with education ideas and perhaps add resources to some of the more complex concept maps.
 Even with the current state of technology and pedagogical understandings, it is possible for schools, states or countries to mount a New Model for Education.